Darialyphia/clashing_destiny_v2/docs/DESIGN_DOCUMENT.md

 ## 📘 Overview

-A streamlined, digital-first PVP card game where players summon minions, cast spells, and position their forces in preparation for automated combat.
+A PVP card game where players summon minions, cast spells, and position their forces in preparation for automated combat.
 Designed for fast-paced, tactical gameplay with clean interactions and minimal overhead.

 ---